 In Minnesota, milk and other dairy products are produced under either the Grade A program or the manufacturing grade program.
 Dairy inspectors conduct inspections to ensure facilities meet state and federal requirements under each applicable program.
 For more information, refer to the Dairy Inspector Responsibilities chart.

 Fluid milk and other dairy products such as yogurt, cottage cheese, and sour cream are produced according to Grade A program requirements.
 Without dairy inspection, farmers, dairy plants, and cooperatives would not be able to sell Grade A milk across state lines.

 The U.S. Food and Drug Administration (FDA) oversees Grade A milk under the Pasteurized Milk Ordinance (PMO).
 The National Conference on Interstate Milk Shipments (NCIMS), an organization made up of state dairy regulators, meets every two years to discuss and vote on changes to the PMO.
 The FDA must approve the changes before they become part of the PMO, which sets the federal standards for the Grade A milk program.
 Minnesota has adopted the PMO standards for Grade A milk.

 Manufacturing Grade Milk

-Standards for manufacturing grade milk, also known as Grade B, are established and overseen by the United States Department of Agriculture on the federal level and are found in the USDA’s Milk for Manufacturing Purposes and its Production and Processing.
-Minnesota has adopted these standards for manufacturing grade milk
+Products such as cheese, butter, and ice cream are produced under manufacturing grade milk requirements.
+Standards for manufacturing grade milk, also known as Grade B milk, are established and overseen by the United States Department of Agriculture (USDA) on the federal level and are found in Milk for Manufacturing Purposes and its Production and Processing.
+Minnesota has adopted these standards for manufacturing grade milk.